riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/Snapshots.md

-# Fusion Snapshot System
+# Fusion Time Machine System

+> **Note:** The legacy `/snapshots` API has been renamed to `/time-machine`.
+The underlying behaviour is unchanged; only the endpoint paths and handler names have been updated.

-The Fusion cluster includes a distributed snapshot system that provides a strongly consistent, restore-based mechanism for managing configuration and state across all nodes.
-Snapshots act as authoritative state images that can be created, stored, activated, and synchronized across the cluster.
+The Fusion cluster includes a distributed time machine system that provides a strongly consistent, restore-based mechanism for managing configuration and state across all nodes.
+Time machine entries act as authoritative state images that can be created, stored, activated, and synchronized across the cluster.

 This document explains: